Diego Maradona: Argentinos Juniors

-On 20 October 1976, Maradona made his professional debut for Argentinos Juniors, 10 days before his 16th birthday, versus Talleres de Córdoba.
-He entered to the pitch wearing the number 16 jersey, and became the youngest player in the history of the Argentine Primera División.
-A few minutes into his debut, Maradona kicked the ball through the legs of Juan Domingo Cabrera, a nutmeg that would become symbolic of his talent.
+On 20 October 1976, Maradona made his professional debut for Argentinos Juniors, ten days before his 16th birthday.
+He became the youngest player in the history of the Argentine Primera División, and entered the match against Talleres de Córdoba wearing the number 16 jersey.
+A few minutes into the match, Maradona kicked the ball through the legs of Juan Domingo Cabrera, a nutmeg that would become symbolic of his talent.
 After the game, Maradona said: "That day I felt I had held the sky in my hands."
-Thirty years later, Cabrera remembered Maradona's debut: "I was on the right side of the field and went to press him, but he didn't give me a chance.
+Thirty years later, Cabrera recalled Maradona's debut: "I was on the right side of the field and went to press him, but he didn't give me a chance.
 He made the nutmeg and when I turned around, he was far away from me."

-Maradona scored his first goal as a professional against Marplatense team San Lorenzo on 14 November 1976, two weeks after turning 16, and added another goal in the match as well.
-Maradona made 11 appearances that season, with the two goals scored on his debut being the only ones he scored.

-In the 1977 season, Maradona played 49 matches and scored 19 goals, and started to get on the radar of other South American clubs.
-In the 1978 season, Maradona scored 26 goals in 35 matches, and had the 1978 World Cup in his sights.
-However, when the squads were released on 19 May, he was not selected by coach César Luis Menotti to the surprise of many.
-Two days after being left out, he scored a brace in a victory against his Chacarita Juniors.
-In 1979, Maradona scored 26 goals in 26 games, and finished top scorer in both Metropolitan and Nacional tournaments. in 1980, he scored 43 goals in 45 appearances and was the top scorer again for the last four consecutive tournaments.
+Maradona scored his first two goals as a professional against the Marplatense club San Lorenzo on 14 November 1976, two weeks after turning 16.
+He made 11 appearances in his debut season.
+During the 1977 season, he scored 19 goals in 49 matches, and began to attract the attention of other South American clubs.
+In the 1978 season, he scored 26 goals in 35 matches; to the surprise of many, he was not selected for the 1978 World Cup by coach César Luis Menotti.
+In 1979, Maradona scored 26 goals in 26 games, and finished as the top scorer in both the Metropolitan and Nacional tournaments.
+In 1980, he scored 43 goals in 45 appearances and was the top scorer during four consecutive tournaments.
+In total, Maradona spent five years at Argentinos Juniors, scoring 115 goals in 167 appearances.